Who wants money flowing in day after day whether you work every day or not? Yeah, I thought so.

-I posted a link on the Marketing Words Facebook page the other week about making passive income with print-on-demand products.
+I asked a question the other week about making passive income with print-on-demand products.
 One comment from a reader was “If you give it all your effort, it could be more than just passive income.”
 While his comment was meant to encourage, he was a little off base.

 Let’s dig in so you can begin to develop passive income strategies that will produce for you month after month.

 The definition of passive income changes slightly depending on who you ask.
 Some people claim passive income only includes methods that require no effort at all.
 These include interest income on bank balances, dividends on stocks, etc.

 To me, that doesn’t make sense.
 You still had to do something.
 You had to open an account and deposit money or buy stocks.
 There was still an effort even if it was small.